vmpyre/solana-handbook/docs/handbook/chapter4/token-program.md

 ## Creating a new Token

 A new token can be created by initializing a new mint.
-The mint is used to create new tokens.
-These tokens are stored in accounts associated with the mint, hence the name [associated token account (ATA)](./associated-token-account.md).
+The mint is used to create new tokens, which are then stored in [token accounts](./token-account.md).
 Once a mint is initialized, the **mint_authority** can create new tokens using the **MintTo** instruction.

 !!! important